talswisa/SubTuning/README.md

-# SubTuning: Efficient Finetuning for Multi-Task Learning
+# Less is More: Selective Layer Finetuning with SubTuning

 [[Paper]](https://arxiv.org/abs/2302.06354)

-SubTuning (Subset Finetuning) is a simple and efficient method for multi-task learning that allows for the deployment of new tasks at minimal computational cost.
-With SubTuning, different tasks do not interfere with one another and yet share most of the resources at inference time.
-This method is demonstrated to achieve accuracy comparable to full finetuning of the model, and even surpasses the performance of full finetuning when training data is scarce.
+SubTuning is a parameter-efficient method for fine-tuning pretrained neural networks.
+It selectively trains specific layers while keeping others at their pre-trained state, optimizing performance based on the task and data distribution.
+Compared to conventional fine-tuning, SubTuning excels in scenarios with scarce or corrupted data and often matches the performance of traditional fine-tuning with abundant data.
+It has been successfully applied across various tasks, architectures, and pre-training methods.
 ## Approach
 ![SubTuning](SubTuning.png)